roel1289/Demultiplex/labNotebookBi622.md

 Divide number of lines with "N" by total number of reads to get % of lines with "N"
+### Part 2
+NOTE: part 2 was comparing pseudocode from other classmates.

 ### Part 3
 Created python script (part3PythonScript.py) and was ran using bash script (part3DemuSlurm.sh).